 One word: Himalaya.
 Nepal is a pilgrimage every walking devotee must make

 When it comes to Nepal, one word says it all: The Himalaya.
 For this magical kingdom sits high on the spine of the world’s most famous mountain range.
-Nerve-tingling scenery, a complex culture and some of the best walking trails in the world make our trekking in Nepal a mecca for the adventure traveller.
-Here you can trek to the top of the world, raft down raging rapids, cycle awesome mountain passes or simply contemplate the meaning of life as you listen to monks chanting.
+Nerve-tingling scenery, a complex culture and some of the best walking trails in the world make Nepal holidays a mecca for the adventure traveller.
+Here you can trek to the top of the world, raft down raging rapids, venture to Chitwan’s lowlands on safari, or simply contemplate the meaning of life as you listen to monks chanting.

-Or why not try our Private Group Trekking in Nepal?
+Or why not try our Private Group Adventure in Nepal?

 One year on since the earthquake that devastated Nepal struck, we sent our very own filmmaker Olly Pemberton out to the beautiful mountain nation to find out how the funds raised by our Emergency Appeal are being used to help remote communities where the big aid agencies don’t go.
 Whilst filming our 3-day Medical Camp in Thulopatel, he met hundreds of local people, many of whom had walked 2 days to attend the camp, and here he documents their stories…

-Asia Base Camp Manager Valerie Parkinson has been leading treks in the Himalaya for more 30 years, and has spent over 50% of her life surrounded by the most magnificent mountains on earth.
+Valerie Parkinson, Exodus Asia Base Camp Manager & Guide, has been leading treks in the Himalaya for more than 30 years, and has spent over 50% of her life surrounded by the most magnificent mountains on Earth.

-1. Trekking Everest and the surrounding mountains: “Straddling a ridge with breathtaking views of Everest, Thyangboche Monastery is the holiest place in the Sherpa Highlands.
+1. Everest Region Trekking: “Straddling a ridge with breathtaking views of Everest, Thyangboche Monastery, is the holiest place in the Sherpa highlands.
 En route to Everest, Hillary and Tenzing paused for a blessing.
 We stay in the teahouse next door, so close you can hear monks chanting.”

-3. The Annapurna Circuit – in luxury: “Not all Himalayan trekking tours require roughing it.
-Our low-altitude route through villages and farmland to the Annapurna foothills includes two nights at Himalaya Lodge.
-Where the snow-capped Annapurna peaks feel close enough to touch and there are fluffy duvets…”
+2. The Annapurna Region – in luxury: “Not all Himalayan trekking holidays require roughing it.
+Our low-altitude route through villages and farmland to the Annapurna foothills includes five nights in premium Ker & Downey lodges, all of which have en suite bathrooms and proper duvets.
+In Himalaya Lodge, the snow-capped Annapurna peaks feel close enough to touch…”